OffchainLabs/arbitrum-classic/docs/L1_L2_Messages.md

 To redeem the retryable, any account can call `ArbRetryableTx.redeem(redemption-txn-id)`.
 To cancel, the beneficiary address can call `ArbRetryableTx.cancel(redemption-txn-id)`.

-See the [ArbRetryableTx](./sol_contract_docs/md_docs/arb-os/arbos/builtin/ArbRetryableTx.md) interface for other related methods, and [@arbitrum/sdk](https://github.com/OffchainLabs/arbitrum-sdk) for convenience methods around using retryables.
+See the [ArbRetryableTx](./sol_contract_docs/md_docs/arb-os/arbos/builtin/ArbRetryableTx.md) interface for other related methods, and [Arbitrum SDK](https://github.com/OffchainLabs/arbitrum-sdk) for convenience methods around using retryables.

 ### Demo